pranesh1705/Operations---Visualizations/README.md

 # Visualizations
-This repository contains Visualizations for MBA Students
+This repository contains visualizations for MBA Students